blbadger/blbadger.github.io/logistic-map.md

 As demonstrated by Lorenz in his [pioneering work on flow](https://journals.ametsoc.org/doi/abs/10.1175/1520-0469(1963)020%3C0130:dnf%3E2.0.CO;2), nonlinear dissipative systems capable of aperiodic behavior are extremely sensitive to initial conditions such that long-range behavior is impossible to predict.

-Observe what happens when the starting population proportion is shifted by a factor of one ten-millionth with $\Delta r=3.7$:
+Observe what happens when the starting population proportion is shifted by a factor of one ten-millionth with $r=3.7$:

 ![aperiodic logistic shift]({{https://blbadger.github.io}}/logistic_map/logistic_time_r3.7_comp.png)

-The behavior is similar to the unshifted population for a while, until it changes and becomes very different.
-This sensitivity to initial conditions, and has been shown by Lorenz to be implied by and to imply aperiodicity (more on this below).
+The two trajectories are nearly identical but then diverge.
+This is sensitivity to initial conditions, and has been shown by Lorenz to be implied by and to imply aperiodicity (more on this below).

 In contrast, a relatively large shift of a factor of one hundreth (3 to 3.03) in initial population leads to no change to periodicity or exact values at $r=2.5$ (period 1):